Purpose of the Collection

 - Building Information and History (e.g. photographs, planning documents)

-- Extensive GNS, GSTC, and GSC Sports Collection (e.g. photographs, statistics, personal papers of coaches, etc.)
+- Extensive GNS, GSTC, GSC, and GSU Sports Collection (e.g. photographs, statistics, personal papers of coaches, etc.)

-- Photograph collection of GNS, GSTC, and GSC Faculty, Staff, and Administration
+- Photograph collection of GNS, GSTC, GSC, and GSU Faculty, Staff, and Administration

 - Photography and Audio-Visual Equipment Collection

 Limitations to the way in which archival materials can be used may be dictated by the physical condition of the materials, its confidentiality, restrictions placed by the donor, or other restrictions defined by the Library Director and/or Library Archivist.

 Restricted Materials Individual restrictions may differ for each item in the collection as defined above.
 Unrestricted Materials Unrestricted materials are available for use in the archives office and/or the library by faculty, staff, students, and the general public upon approval by the Library Director and/or Library Archivist.
 These basic guidelines apply to the use of unrestricted materials:

 - The Archives Collection does not circulate and no materials may be removed from the library.